Lloyd-lei/SegDepthFusion/README.md

 ```

 ### 2. One-Click Setup (PowerShell)
-We provide an automated script to handle the specific PyTorch versions (2.9.0+ / Nightly) and local package compilation required for RTX 6000 series cards.
+We provide an automated script to handle PyTorch versions and local package compilation.

 Run this command in PowerShell:
 ```powershell